numer4tor/Metadata-Management/JPEG.md

 | use                        | XMP:XMP-znr:Unknown:Use                         |

 ### Problems
-When setting the Tag **EXIF:ExifIFD:Image:UserComment** the register **More** of the photo information cannot display any information of the photo.
+- When setting the Tag **EXIF:ExifIFD:Image:UserComment** the register **More** of the photo information cannot display any information of the photo.
+- Synology Photos does not take account of the **timezone** as it does e.g. for MP4 files.
+Therefore the ordering with files of other format can be wrong.
+See [this post](https://community.synology.com/enu/forum/1/post/138615).